UBC-MOAD/docs/python_packaging/pkg_structure.rst

 :file:`setup.cfg` File
 ^^^^^^^^^^^^^^^^^^^^^^

-The :file:`setup.cfg` file contains the package metadata and :kbd:`setuptools` options for creation of the package.
+The :file:`setup.cfg` file contains the package metadata and ``setuptools`` options for creation of the package.
 It is documented at https://setuptools.pypa.io/en/latest/userguide/declarative_config.html.

 A minimal :file:`setup.cfg` file looks like: